 Where can you buy it

 Lubricants are readily available in any drugstore or pharmacy.
 You could probably even find them in most supermarkets.
 I’ve even seen some sold in public bathrooms next to the tampons.
 I’ve recently come out with my own MegsMenopause lubes called “Motion Lotion.”
 They come as a water-based and an oil-based lubricant.
 They can currently be found on my website or on in-store and online at Superdrug.
 I created them as part of my line as now that I’m going through menopause, I’ve felt that a lot of the lubes available just aren’t appropriate for me.
 For me, a lot of the brands out there just don’t fit the right kind of vibe for someone my age.
 I have a house filled with teenagers so for me something more discreet was preferable.
-So my Motion Lotions are available now in Superdrug and on this website.
+So my Motion Lotions are available now in Superdrug, Boots UK and Ireland and on my MegsMenopause Shop.
 So just look out for those pink bottles!